DanWeston2/COM618-Data-Science/README.md

 ## About the project
 This project is for the COM618 Data Science module as part of my BSc Software Engineering at Southampton Solent University.

 The purpose of this project is to analyse a medical dataset and make predictions about it.
-I will be using a mental health dataset to understand root causes as to why a person may or may not seek treatment from a medical professional.
+I will be using a mental health dataset to understand root causes as to why a person may or may not seek treatment from a medical professional with analysis aided by Random Forest and XGBoosted models.

 ## Project Status
-Cleaning, Visualisations and Data Exploration completed.
-Final phase of modelling begun.
+Submitted

 ## How to run
 In the terminal run the following code: